MarcusWolschon/osmeditor4android/branches/0.9.5/markdown/en/Presets.md

 **Add preset** will add a new preset, you need to supply an URL and a name.
 Vespucci will download the preset file and any icons referenced by URL. *(requires network connectivity)*

-Most current JOSM presets can be found in this list [http://josm.openstreetmap.de/wiki/Presets](http://josm.openstreetmap.de/wiki/Presets) Prests in a ZIP archive are currently not supported.
+Most current JOSM presets can be found in this list [http://josm.openstreetmap.de/wiki/Presets](http://josm.openstreetmap.de/wiki/Presets) Presets in a ZIP archive are currently not supported.